-MATH 330B Elementary Algebra, Part II 3.0 Units
+MATH 330B Elementary Algebra, Part II

-Course Advisory: MATH 330A with a minimum grade of C; SCC minimum English standard.
-Hours: 48-54 lecture.
+Course Advisory: MATH 330A with a minimum grade of C Hours: 48-54 lecture

 Introductory examination of the structure of the number system.
 Covers such topics as multiplication and division of polynomials, factoring, solving quadratic equations by factoring, operations with rational expressions, simplifying rational expressions, solutions of equations containing rational expressions, roots, radicals and the quadratic formula, and introduction to functions.
 Successful completion of Math 330B completes Elementary Algebra.